Bird & Animal Names In Rock 'n' Roll History - Part 8

 The group has certainly paid their dues, touring incessantly and they also have kept their sound alive by adapting to the musical changes in pop, R&B and soul music.
 But one thing has remained constant, the O'Jays have created an R&B legacy that is unmatched and they are one of the signature soul groups of all time.

-was not a family in real life (although they did play one on TV).
+The Partridge Family was not a family in real life (although they did play one on TV).
 But teen heartthrob David Cassidy and Shirley Jones were related (Shirley married David's father Jack Cassidy).
 The fictional TV group, loosely based on the Cowsills, hit number one with the sappy song "I Think I Love You" in 1970.
 In the first episode of the sitcom, the kids ask Mom (Shirley Jones) to help with a recording session in the garage and then try to sell the music to a record label, hoping to have a number one single.
 Ironically, the song "I Think I Love You," DID top the Billboard charts!

 The show ran from 1970-1974 with only moderate musical success after that single, but David Cassidy emerged as one of the top great teen idols of the 1970's.
 Interestingly, Cassidy was actually declared a hazard to public health in Australia, as his solo tours were pop rock disasters filled with screaming teenage girls.
 During a London show, more than a thousand people were injured and tragically one female fan was crushed to death when a concert got out of hand.
 In 1971, David Cassidy was able to secure a Top 40 Billboard hit with the song "Cherish."
 Fellow band member and actress Susan Dey, went on to L. A. Law fame and actor Danny Bonaduce slipped into drugs, but has recovered and is still active in show business.